fibert/cdk-aspect-vpc-stateful-cidr-block-assigner/README.md

 ## Considerations
 **This CDK Aspect does not follow CDK's best practices and is intended as a break-glass solution when the alternatives can't be used.**

-Specifically, this CDK Aspect uses a [subnet context file](#generate-subnet-context-file) created by the user as a source of thruth for deployed and assigned CIDR blocks.
+Specifically, this CDK Aspect uses a [subnet context file](#generate-subnet-context-file) created by the user as a source of truth for deployed and assigned CIDR blocks.
 To keep the existing assignments between CIDR Blocks and Subnets, this aspect utilize the [escape hatches](https://docs.aws.amazon.com/cdk/v2/guide/cfn_layer.html) mechanism.

 ### Preferred Alternatives
 * Migrate existing CDK stack to use [VPCv2](https://docs.aws.amazon.com/cdk/api/v2/docs/@aws-cdk_aws-ec2-alpha.VpcV2.html)
-* Replace existing CDK stack to a new CDK stack with updated configuration
+* Replace existing CDK stack with a new CDK stack with updated configuration

 ### Aspect Prerequisites
 * VPC construct declares AZs using `availabilityZones` prop and not `maxAzs` prop; E.g., `availabilityZones: ['us-east-1a', 'us-east-1b']`